-At December 31, 2015 and 2014, all of the District's investment in U.S. Instrumentalities are rated either AA+ by Standard & Poor's or Aaa by Moody's Investors Service.
+At December 31, 2016 and 2015, all of the District's investment in U.S. Instrumentalities are rated either AA+ by Standard & Poor's or Aaa by Moody's Investors Service.

 Concentration of credit risk is the risk of loss attributed to the magnitude of the District's investment in a single issuer.
 The District places no limit on the amount invested in any one issuer.
-As of December 31, 2015, no single issuer had more than 5% of the District's investments.

-As of December 31, 2014, the District had more than 5% of the District's investments in the following issuer:
+As of December 31, 2016, the District had more than 5% of the District's investments in the following issuer: